2600hz/kazoo/core/kazoo_voicemail/doc/README.md

 This library is for accessing and managing all voicemail messages in the system.

 Starting with Kazoo 4.0 all new voicemail messages goes into MODB.
 All Kazoo Administrators need to migrate voicemail messages from Kazoo version 3.22 to MODB to be able to have access to voicemail messages prior to update.
-The SUP command `kazoo_voicemail_maintenance` exists to do this transition.

 > **Caution:** Kazoo 4.0 assumes you migrated all voicemail messages to MODB, and it's only using MODBs for accessing and managing messages.
 If you did not do the migration users can not access to their messages.